jobrouter/php-rest-client/docs/api/incident.rst

    Incident model class which collects the fields for a process instance start.

-   .. php:const:: const PRIORITY_HIGH = 3

-      The value of the high priority.

-   .. php:const:: const PRIORITY_LOW = 1

-      The value of the low priority.

-   .. php:const:: const PRIORITY_NORMAL = 2

-      The value of the default priority.

    .. php:method:: addRowToSubTable($subTableName, $row)

       Add a row to a sub table.